4ur1X/Intro_to_IM/Final Project/README.md

 ## Final Project Journal

-#### 2D Car Simulator Game
+#### F1 Car Lap Game

 **Description**

-My main idea is making a car game with a race track, with an objective to collect as many coins **(autocoins)** as possible in a limited time.
+My main idea is making a car game with a race track, with an objective to complete as many laps as possible in a limited time.

 **Features (as of now):**

 - many race track venues to choose from.
-- drive and collect autocoins.
+- drive through difficult corners.
-- modify your car (color, increase steering sensitivity, increase max. speed, choose from different horns) by purchasing using the autocoins.
+- modify your car (color, increase steering sensitivity, increase max. speed, choose from different horns).

 The following components for Arduino will be used: